Deposit insurance: European Union

 Directive 94/19/EC of the European Parliament and of the Council of 30 May 1994 on deposit-guarantee schemes requires all member states to have a deposit guarantee scheme for at least 90% of the deposited amount, up to at least 20,000 euros per person.
 On 7 October 2008, the Ecofin meeting of EU's ministers of finance agreed to increase the minimum amount to 50,000.
 Timelines and details on procedures for the implementation, which is likely to be a national matter for the member states, was not immediately available.
 The increased amount followed on Ireland's move, in September 2008, to increase its deposit insurance to an unlimited amount.
 Many other EU countries, starting with the United Kingdom, reacted by increasing their limits to discourage people from transferring their savings to Irish banks.

 In November 2007 a comprehensive report was published by the EU, with a description and comparison of each Insurance Guarantee Scheme in place for all EU member states.
 The report concluded that many of the schemes had restricted the appliance of guarantees to retail consumers, usually private individuals, although small or medium (SME) businesses were also sometimes placed into the retail category.
 All schemes are do not apply for big wholesale customers under the argument the latter are often in a better position than retail customers to assess the financial risks of particular firms with whom they engage or are able themselves to reduce their risk by using several financial banks/institutes.
 The report recommends this practice to continue, as limiting of the scheme's to "retail customers (excl./incl.
 SME businesses)" helps to reduce the cost of the scheme but also helps to increase its available funds for those who actually need the guarantee when it is activated for the protection of claimants.

 By country

 In October 2008, many countries in the EU increased the amount covered by their deposit insurance schemes.
 Since these amounts are typically encoded in legislation, there was a certain delay before the new amounts were formally valid.

-Footnote: (*) According to Art.
-7 (1a) of Directive 94/19/EC all EU Member States were expected to increase the amount to EUR 100,000 as of 31 December 2010.
-This is the case in all EU countries.
-For countries with non-EURO currency the limits are near to EUR 100,000 e.g. in Denmark DKK 750,000 which is near to that limit, depending on EUR-DKK rate.